UniFlyApp/unifly-docs/src/introduction.md

 # Introduction

-UniFly is a cross simulator multiplayer platform allowing you and your friends to see one another from different sims.
+UniFly is a cross simulator multiplayer platform allowing you and your friends to see one another from different flight sims.
 Fly group flights, bush missions, landing tournaments and more with your friends.

-Checkout the [UniFly Map](https://map.unifly.gg/) to see who's already online.
+Checkout our

-UniFly additionally provides flight tracking and leaderboards to communities using UniFly via the [UniFly Dashboard](https://dashboard.unifly.gg)
+- [Live Map](https://map.unifly.gg/) to see live traffic

-Please join our [discord](https://unifly.gg/discord) if need assistance.
+- [Discord](https://unifly.gg/discord) to join our community, get update notifications and receive help from our staff

 ## Supported Simulators
 Simulators: